LenneDalben/StardewValleyModsGPL/Pierre Plans Ahead - All/README.md

 -Pierre will send you a letter on the 28th of the month to let you know

+German translation courtesy of Nexus user kupiqo.
+Only the 1 Day in Advance version is translated.

 3 Days in Advance: